Walter A. Hurley: Priesthood

-In 1994, Pope John Paul II named Hurley an honorary prelate of his holiness, giving him the title of monsignor.
+In 1994, Pope John Paul II named Hurley an honorary prelate, giving him the title of monsignor.
 That year, he also became a member of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Hurley served as Cardinal Adam Maida's delegate for clergy misconduct from 1988 to 1995 and again from 2002 to 2005.
-Hurley also served as the cardinal's delegate and project manager for the construction of the Saint John Paul II National Shrine in Washington, D.C., from 1995 to 2001.
+Hurley also served as Maida's delegate and project manager for the construction of the Saint John Paul II National Shrine in Washington, D.C., from 1995 to 2001.

 Auxiliary Bishop of Detroit

-On July 7, 2003, Pope John Paul II appointed Hurley as the 22nd auxiliary bishop of the Archdiocese of Detroit and titular bishop of Chunavia.
-Cardinal Maida performed his episcopal consecration on August 12, 2003, with Cardinal Szoka and Bishop Walter Schoenherr serving as co-consecrators.
+On July 7, 2003, Pope John Paul II appointed Hurley as the 22nd auxiliary bishop of Detroit and titular bishop of Chunavia.
+Maida performed Hurley's episcopal consecration at the Cathedral of the Most Blessed Sacrament on August 12, 2003, with Szoka and Bishop Walter Schoenherr serving as co-consecrators.
 At that time, Hurley selected "Serve With Gladness" (from Psalm 100:2) as his episcopal motto.
 As an auxiliary bishop, he was responsible for the Northwest Region of the archdiocese, which encompasses Oakland and Lapeer Counties.